US gives $15 million to Palestinians to deal with COVID-19

 Thomas-Greenfield said the $15 million in aid is “consistent with our interests and our values, and it aligns with our efforts to stamp our the pandemic and food insecurity worldwide.”

+U.N. officials and human rights groups have said Israel is an occupying power with a responsibility for vaccinating the Palestinian population.
+Israel says that under interim peace accords, it has no such responsibility.
+But in recent weeks, it has inoculated over 100,000 Palestinian laborers in the West Bank who have permits to work inside Israel and its West Bank settlements.

+Wennesland said the U.N. and its partners will continue to support Palestinian vaccination efforts, expressed appreciation for Israel’s essential role in deliveries, and urged support for the Palestinian COVID-19 response.

-She made the announcement as Israel awaits the final results from Tuesday’s fourth parliamentary elections in two years.
+U.S. envoy Thomas-Greenfield announced the $15 million contribution as Israel awaits the final results from Tuesday’s fourth parliamentary elections in two years.
 It was widely seen as a referendum on Prime Minister Benjamin Netanyahu’s fitness to rule while under indictment.
 His prospects for victory moved out of reach Thursday as the complete vote count showed Netanyahu and his right-wing allies falling short of a parliamentary majority.
 His opponents also did not assemble a majority of the 120-seat Knesset.

 The U.S. announcement Thursday also follows a virtual meeting Tuesday of the so-called Quartet of Mideast mediators – the U.S., U.N., Russia and the European Union – to discuss relaunching their long-stalled effort to get Israel and the Palestinians to negotiate a two-state solution to their decades-old conflict.